alanlivio/predict360user/README.md

 ## Train and evaluate

-To compare, the code below shows how to train/evaluate one dataset using [Rondon repo](https://gitlab.com/miguelfromeror/head-motion-prediction) and using this project.
+To illustrate usage, the code below shows how to train/evaluate one dataset using [Rondon repo](https://gitlab.com/miguelfromeror/head-motion-prediction) and using this project.

 Rondon: